CSIRO-enviro-informatics/loci.cat/loci-datasets.md

 1. each geospatial feature is encoded as a `geo:Feature`
 2. the persistent identifier appears as
   - the value of `dcterms:identifier`
-  - the key in a **persistent URI** which must follow the [Loc-I URI convention](URI-conventions.md)
+  - the **persistent URI** that identifies the feature - this must follow the [Loc-I URI convention](URI-conventions.md)
-3. the name is provided as the value of `rdfs:label`
+3. the name of each feature is provided as the value of `rdfs:label`
 4. the feature-type or classification is encoded as
   - `rdf:type` if the classifier is an `rdfs:Class` or `owl:Class`, which must be a sub-class of `geo:Feature`
   - `dcterms:type` if the classifier is something else, such as a `skos:Concept`
 5. the geometry is provided as the value of `geo:hasGeometry`
 6. the area is recorded as the value of `geox:hasArea` or `geox:hasAreaM2`
 7. spatial relations are recorded using `geo:sfWithin`, `geo:sfContains`, `geo:sfOverlaps`
+8. other kinds of part-whole relations may be recorded using `loci:within`, `loci:contains` or sub-properties of these
-8. membership of a registered dataset is recorded using `loci:isMemberOf`
+9. membership of a registered dataset is recorded using `loci:isMemberOf`

 ![Essential Loc-I feature](./images/Loci-Feature.png)